omadaniTet/sparse-moving-averages/README.txt

-This repository contains code for Sparse Moving Averages (SMAs), or efficient space-bounded categorical predictors, for online open-ended probabilistic prediction under non-stationarity, following the paper 'Tracking Changing Probabilities via Dynamic Learners' ( https://arxiv.org/abs/2402.10142v2 ).
+This repository contains code for Sparse Moving Averages (SMAs), or efficient space-bounded categorical predictors, for online open-ended probabilistic prediction under non-stationarity, following the papers:
+"Lifelong Open-Ended Probability Predictors", to appear in TMLR in 2026, and the earlier 'Tracking Changing Probabilities via Dynamic Learners' ( https://arxiv.org/abs/2402.10142v3 ) (contains additional technical material and experiments).

 'Open-ended' means the set of items that would be seen in the input stream is not known to the predictor, and can grow unbounded with passage of time.
 The predictor, being space-bounded (finite space, independent of stream length), can only predict a relatively small subset of items, each with an estimated probability (a 'moving average'), at any given time.